Sebaceous

 Please click on the images for details.

-The inflammation caused by either rupture or infection may break down the cyst wall to the extent that the cyst does not reoccur.
+The inflammation caused by either a rupture or infection may break down the cyst wall to the extent that the cyst does not reoccur.

 The decision to get one removed is an individual decision for the person to make.
 These are the sorts of things to take into account:

-There are small risks involved with excision:
+There are some small risks involved with excision:

 Please note that South East Skin Clinic does not specialise in Sebaceous cyst removal.
 This information is provided for general information.